-It was an evening to remember at The Hydro, as two Mancunian brit pop power houses joined forces for a short UK tour.
+It was an evening to remember at The Hydro, as two Mancunian brit-pop powerhouses joined forces for a short UK tour.

 The Hydro is packed to capacity as the tunes keep coming.
 The opening bars from The Only One I Know have all the hands in the air and the crowd on their feet.
 A majestic song.
 Weirdo, how High and Sproston Green closed the bands set, well received by the Glasgow audience.
-The band were in fine form and great to hear the old favourites once again.
+The band was in fine form and great to hear the old favorites once again.
 A great set by The Charlatans.

-Opening with Hank, and lead singer Tim Boothe on drums at the front of the stage, they followed on with Picture Of This Place, with Boothe now off stage onto a platform in front of the crowd.
+Opening with Hank, and lead singer Tim Boothe on drums at the front of the stage, they followed on with Picture Of This Place, with Boothe now off the stage onto a platform in front of the crowd.
 Waltzing along now sees Booth on the barriers supported by the members of the crowd, still word and not perfect tho.
 Great for the crowd to get so close to one of their musical heroes.

 Sit Down, their top song had every voice singing along at maximum velocity, Tim Boothe on stage with the biggest smile, loving the adulation.